WHY YOU NEED A PRE-PURCHASE BUILDING INSPECTION!

 Jim’s Building Inspectors conduct a visual inspection as well as use the following instruments:

-Moisture meters, thermal imaging cameras, scopes and sounding devices, to ensure the most accurate information is described.
+Moisture meters, thermal imaging cameras, scopes and sounding devices, to ensure the most accurate information is described in our pre purchase building inspections.

 A pre-purchase inspection will: